Diversity and Inclusion in Clinical Trials

 For example, many prior studies on the health of Asian Americans have not always examined differences by nationality.
 A recent study found that among Filipino, Vietnamese, Chinese, Japanese, and Korean American adults living in California, categorizing all participants as ”Asian American” masked at least one health disparity for each subpopulation.

-Clinicians and researchers must take care to define as best as possible the clinical trial sample in their studies and consider whether their findings can be generalized across different communities with different lived experiences.
+Clinicians and researchers must take care to define as best as possible the clinical trial sample in their studies and consider whether their findings can be generalized across population groups, including consideration for differences in lived experiences.

 NIMHD is studying and addressing issues related to diversity and inclusion in clinical trials through a variety of strategic goals, funding initiatives, and educational materials: